Najim Arshad: Career

 Najim debuted as a playback singer in 2007, with the song "Mizhineer" in Major Ravi's Malayalam film Mission 90 Days.
 Arshad first gained attention through his album, I'm Here.
 Najim sang a ghazal for the movie Khaafiron ki Namaaz.
-He also sang in Casanovva, Doctor Love, Drishyam,Oru Indian Pranayakadha,Jomonte Suvisheshangal,thankam,Vikramadithyan,Oru Yamandan Premakadha and Diamond Necklace etc. Arshad rose to the top of the music charts in 2012 with the songs Diamond Necklace, Trivandrum Lodge, Ayalum Njanum Thammil and Da Thadiya.
-He's known for his collaboration with almost all the music composers in the Malayalam film industry.
+He also sang in Diamond Necklace, Casanovva, Doctor Love, Drishyam, Oru Indian Pranayakadha, Jomonte Suvisheshangal, etc. Arshad rose to the top of the music charts in 2012 with the songs Diamond Necklace, Trivandrum Lodge, Ayalum Njanum Thammil and Da Thadiya.
+He is known for his collaboration with almost all music composers in the Malayalam film industry.
 He debuted as a music director by composing two Hindi songs in the Mohanlal film 1971 Beyond Borders.
 The war drama that sheds light onto the Indo-Pak war of 1971, is a multi-lingual film which was also released in Tamil, Telugu and Hindi.
 Najim has composed the songs Armaan Hazare (singer: Hariharan) and Sarhade (singer: Najim Arshad), that come towards the end portion of the movie.
 "He received a Kerala State Award for Best Male Playback Singer for the film 'Ketyolanu Ente Malaakha' (Aathmaavile Vaanangalil) in 2019."